IanW6374/Raspberry-Garage/README.md

 * Accessories are dynamically created when the platform is started
 * Control and monitor status of devices through API
-* Support of dynamic updates from accessories to support garage door state monitoring and local garage door / light activation.
 * Homebridge dynamic platform plugin compatible (https://github.com/IanW6374/homebridge-dynamicAPI)